 Jeimi Burgos, LMSW

-In 2015 Jeimi Graduated from Columbia School of Social work (CSSW) where she studied Clinical Social Work with a focus on family, youth and children services.
-As a graduate student at CSSW Jeimi was provided the opportunity to return to her high school as a social work intern through Good Shepherd Service providing services to youth where she graduated from in 2009, University Heights High School.
+In 2015, Jeimi graduated from Columbia School of Social work (CSSW) where she studied Clinical Social Work with a focus on family, youth and children services.
+As a graduate student at CSSW, Jeimi was provided the opportunity to return to her high school as a social work intern through Good Shepherds Services and provided services to youth where she graduated from in 2009, University Heights High School.

-After graduating from CSSW Jeimi decided to continue working for Good Shepherd Services where she became a Case Planner providing preventive services to families involved in child welfare.
-As a case planner Jeimi went into the community in order to work closely with families and help prevent foster care placement and provide other services as needed.
+After graduating from CSSW, Jeimi decided to continue working for Good Shepherds Services where she became a Case Planner providing preventive services to families involved in child welfare.
+As a case planner, Jeimi went into the community in order to work closely with families and help prevent foster care placement and provide other services as needed.

 Jeimi was born in Washington Heights and raised in the Bronx where she has lived most of her life.
 As a native New Yorker, Jeimi has dedicated her career to helping youth in her neighborhood in any way she can.